s3gw-tech/s3gw/docs/decisions/0008-pull-requests-code-review-guide.md

 ### Size

 As small as possible.
 As big as necessary.
-Should capture a meanigful change.
+Should capture a meaningful change.

 ### Individual Commits